Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-2/_posts/2017-01-04-type-of-learner.md

 <div class="embed-responsive embed-responsive-16by9"><iframe class="embed-responsive-item" src="https://www.youtube.com/embed/BJfZ-FbKtv0" frameborder="0" allowfullscreen></iframe></div>

 This section is all about how do we learn best.
 Why do I put this in here now?
 I want to us to better understand how optimally learn (which can be different for everyone) and then find the best way to achieve our goals.
-When I took this learning quiz, I found found that I was equally a visual and an auditory learner.
-This is important because it means I learn best by watching and hearing other perform tasks.
-Then, I am able to master things more easily.
+When I took this learning quiz, I discovered that I was equally a visual and an auditory learner.
+This information about myself is important because it means I learn best by watching and listening to others perform tasks.
+Then, I can master things more easily.
 How do you best learn?
 Let's find out!

 Take the quiz below and keep track of your answers.
 You will turn these in as well.